Information Regarding Community Based Mental Health Services

 - How do you build relationships with children or adolescents?

-- How do you work with students who may be hesitant or resistant to therapy?
+- How do you work with clients who may be hesitant or resistant?

 - What is expected of parents or caregivers?